lucyparsons/lucyparsonslabs.com/_posts/2016-01-12-StingrayWin.md

 ---
 layout: post
-title: "LPL Member Wins in Court to Force Release of Stingray Documents"
+title: "LPL Forces Release of Stingray Documents"
+image: /images/disdenied-noise2.png
 author: freddy_martinez
 teaser: "The Director of Lucy Parsons Labs wins motions to force the release of documents related to Stingray use in Chicago"
 categories: